kleros/kleros-docs/contribution-guidelines/overview.md

 The rules in this guide are meant to be followed as much as possible, but should not override common sense.

-> The golden rules is that there are no golden rules.
+> The golden rule is that there are no golden rules.
 >
 > \-George Bernard Shaw-